-The Future of Business Is in the Cloud, The Future Is Now
+The Core of Your Business Is in the Cloud,

-There’s been plenty written and predicted about the future of cloud and Software-as-a-Service, and it’s hard to argue with the benefits – for both organizations and users.
-However, to be successful in moving to the cloud, IT must pay close attention to the quality of service users are getting from SaaS applications, the Service Level Agreements (SLAs) they get from their vendors, and monitoring SaaS end-user experience.
+There’s been plenty written about how the cloud and Software-as-a-Service (SaaS) has changed everything – for both organizations and users.
+However, to be successful in the cloud, IT must pay close attention to the quality of service users are getting from SaaS applications, the Service Level Agreements (SLAs) they get from their vendors, and fully monitoring the end-user experience.

 You’re Still on the Hook for Monitoring SaaS Apps, Uptime and Outages